 Frequently asked questions

 The average mortgage rate on an investment property loan will vary according to current market rates.
-However, as a rule of thumb, you can anticipate investment property mortgage rates being 0.25 to 0.75 percentage points higher than average mortgage rates for a primary residence.
+However, as a rule of thumb, you can anticipate investment property mortgage rates being a half to a full percentage point higher than average mortgage rates for a primary residence.

 Yes — but that doesn’t mean you shouldn’t shop around for the best investment property mortgage rates.
 Some lenders specialize in these types of loans and may offer incentives, which could include a lower down payment requirement for multiunit properties.